Greco-Lab/FunMappOne/README.md

 FunMappOne welcome page should be now available.

-## Installing FunMappOne your local system
+## Using FunMappOne source from GitHub

 ### Linux system library dependencies